oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 }}
 ```

-The onNewTask function will now look like this with a change made only to the `onNewTAsk` function:
+The `onNewTask` function will now look like this:

 ```ts
 import { useEffect, useState } from 'react';